A machine engineering project begins with the machine design.

 You played a key role in the successful cooperation with SWARCO.
 What were the particular challenges?

 As mentioned in the corresponding article, SWARCO processes recycled glass in the range of a tenth of a millimeter and uses multiple IFE sizers for that.
 I was responsible for the design engineering and planning of these multi-deck screens.
 Screening in this fine range is carried out by repeated fractioning over six longitudinally tensioned, superimposed screen decks whose inclination increases from top to bottom.
 As you can imagine, many details have to be considered here!
 Moreover, the machines had to be sealed against dust.
 An appropriate wear protection is also crucial in glass recycling.
 I successfully implemented all the aspects in the machine design.
 Since the sizer is an economical solution with an extremely compact design, it was even possible to replace multiple existing single-deck screens.
 Thus, we could save a lot of space.

 Would you also give us a glimpse of you as a private person?
 What leisure activities allow you to really “switch off”?

-I dedicate a large part of my spare time to my hobby farm on the one hand and to music on the other.
+I dedicated a large part of my spare time to my hobby farm in the one hand and to music on the other.
 Playing the guitar is a great passion of mine, and I am also a member of the local choral group.
 At a young age, I did trainings in classical music as well as in vocal techniques.
 Thus, I am able to feel the vibration and resonance in my own body, which I am also professionally involved with.
 Exercise is another outlet for physical relaxation and achieving balance.